Greatest Love of All (Whitney Houston recording): Recording

 According to the label, work on Houston's debut album took over a year.
 Initially budgeted for $200,000, it was now over the budget, approaching $400,000.
 Houston had insisted on recording the ballad sensing that it was important for music to have a positive message reaching people.
 Davis, however, refused, telling Houston that there were already too many ballads recorded.

 Michael Masser, however, who had recently produced "Saving All My Love for You" and "All at Once" for Houston in the studio for her upcoming debut album, agreed with the singer, having wanted to record her singing the ballad after first catching her live performance.
 According to arranger Gene Page, Davis initially refused to have Masser record the song because Benson's version was only moderately successful on the pop charts.

 Page claimed Davis was split between the four Masser songs recorded, liking "Hold Me" and "All at Once" and disliking "Greatest Love of All" and "Saving All My Love for You" but eventually decided to include the latter two songs after Masser refused to do anything else for Houston's album if he couldn't record them on the artist.
 Davis later warned the pair that it wouldn't be released as a single.

 According to Houston, who was gaining a reputation as a single-take vocalist, Masser recorded 60 takes of the song during the December 1984 session, which drove a weary Houston to call Davis to tell him to end the session.

-The ballad would become the final song to be recorded for Houston's album and would be placed as the next to last track on the album.
-In the album version, the song includes an electric piano intro.
-In the single version, the piano is replaced by a synthesizer keyboard.

 By the time Houston released her debut album in February 1985, famed songwriter Linda Creed, who had composed the song's lyrics two weeks after a 1977 mastectomy following her 1975 diagnosis with breast cancer, was dying of the disease and later became bed-ridden near the end of the year.

-Creed told her husband Stephen "Eppy" Epstein that though she liked what George Benson had done with the original version of the song, she wished to hear the song in a version that she heard in her head.
-Epstein later stated that Creed got to hear Houston's version several times.

 Creed would die from complications of breast cancer on April 10, 1986, just as Houston's version of the song entered the top 40 of the US pop charts.